MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/buy-and-deploy-layout.md

 ### Install Layout from the Microsoft Store for Consumers

-For information on installing the Layout from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers, see the [Dynamics 365 Layout User Guide](../layout/user-guide.md).
+For information on installing the Layout app from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers, see the [Dynamics 365 Layout User Guide](../layout/user-guide.md).
 Users will need to install both [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] and the [Dynamics 365 Import Tool (Preview)](../layout/user-guide.md).

 > [!NOTE]